 The High Priest took from the attendant, who kept it stirring, the blood of the bullock.
 Once more he entered into the Most Holy Place, and sprinkled with his finger once upwards, towards the Mercy Seat, and seven times downwards.
 Coming out from the Most Holy Place, the High Priest now placed the basin of blood before the veil.

 Next, the remaining goat was slaughtered.
 The High Priest then entered the Most Holy Place the third time, and sprinkled as before, once upwards and seven times downwards.
 He then came out and again placed the basin with the blood of the goat before the veil.

 Now he took the basin with the bullock's blood, he sprinkled once upwards and seven times downwards towards the veil, outside the Most Holy Place, and then did the same with the blood of the goat.

 Finally, he poured the blood of the bullock into the basin containing the blood of the goat, then poured the mixed blood back into the basin which had held the blood of the bullock, so that the two were thoroughly mixed together.
 He then sprinkled each of the horns of the altar of incense, and then seven times on the top of the altar of incense.

-He then took the remaining blood outside to the inner court and poured out on the west side of the base of the altar of burnt offering.
+He then took the remaining blood outside and poured out on the west side of the base of the altar of burnt offering.